Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/security.md

 ## Comments

 So Hurl, being close to the HTTP layer, has no "browser protection" / client-side validation: it facilitates the testing of your app's security with no preconception.

-Another usecase is checking if there are no comment in your served HTML.
+Another use case is checking if there are no comment in your served HTML.
 These leaks can reveal sensitive information and [is it recommended] to trim HTML comments in your production files.

 Popular front-end construction technologies use client-side JavaScript like [ReactJS] or [Vue.js].
 If you use one of this framework, and you inspect the DOM with the browser developer tools, you won't see any comment because the framework is managing the DOM and removing them.

-But, if you look at the HTML page sent on the newtwork, i.e. is the real HTML document sent by the server (and not _the document dynamically created by the framework_), you can still see those HTML comments.
+But, if you look at the HTML page sent on the network, i.e. is the real HTML document sent by the server (and not _the document dynamically created by the framework_), you can still see those HTML comments.

 With Hurl, you will be able to check the content of the _real_ network data.

+{:start="1"}
 1. In the first entry of `create-quiz.hurl`, add a [XPath assert] when getting the quiz creation page:

-{% raw %}
 ```hurl
 # First, get the quiz creation page to capture
 # the CSRF token (see https://en.wikipedia.org/wiki/Cross-site_request_forgery)